glowingjellyfishstudio/Artificial-Intelligence-/readme.md

 - **Chat Interface**: Interact with the chatbot for advice, brainstorming, and assistance.
 - **Login and Signup**: Securely create an account or log in to access personalized features.
+- **Login Key Support**: Use a secure login key file for authentication.
 - **Language Support**: Translate the interface into multiple languages.
 - **Theme Customization**: Switch between day and night themes.
 - **Feedback System**: Provide feedback to improve the chatbot.